La Grave

 La Grave makes all other ski resorts seem tame.
 Across most of its ski area there are no gates, piste markers, patrols or avalanche-protection: just steep north-facing slopes with a vertical drop of over 2,000m (about 7,000 feet) and enough ‘ski sauvage’ to challenge even the most experienced off-piste skiers and freeriders.

 There are very few clues on the piste map as to why people make the effort.
 It shows just one unremarkable blue piste and two ungroomed itineraries that are neither patrolled nor avalanche-protected.
 The real draw, however, is what is not on the map: the long off-piste descents with verticals of up to 2000m, often with tricky or extreme sections like the famous Trifide couloirs, that plunge down the north-facing mountainside.
 In the other direction, there are even longer runs ‘off the back’ towards Saint-Christophe-en-Oisans, from where a taxi can take you to Venosc which has a gondola connecting it to Les Deux Alpes.
-(Les 2 Alpes and La Grave are not lift-linked, but with some pushing and walking or a tow from a piste-basher, you can ski between them at the top of their ski areas.)
+(Les 2 Alpes and La Grave are not lift-linked, but with some pushing and walking you can ski between them at the top of their ski areas.)

 The village of La Grave is unlikely to adorn a chocolate box and has a busy road running through it, but it has some lovely old buildings including an ancient Romanesque church and stunning views of La Meije mountain.
 There is some simple accommodation, and a few cosy bars and basic restaurants, usually filled with like-minded freeride enthusiasts.
 There are also lots of mountain guides, and you are strongly advised to use their services if you want to leave the resort in one piece.

-La Grave Pros & Cons
+La Grave Strengths & Weaknesses

 + Superb off-piste skiing and freeriding with a guide